jlas1/Klicky-Probe/README.md

 There are two gantry extrusion mounts possible:
 - one fixed to be used on the AB with MGN12 or MGN9
 - one that has some variance for other toolheads.

+The fixed gantry extrusion mounts have been confirmed to work on the Voron V2.4 and V1.8

 It is not necessary any soldering, the AB mount wires are connected with pressure from the magnets and the probe microswitch connectors are also press-fit on the magnets.
 <p float="left">